varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 syntax: file,path[,size[,granularity[,advice]]]

-The file backend stores objects in virtual memory backed by an unlinked file on disk with `mmap`, relying on the kernel handle paging as parts of the file are being accessed.
+The file backend stores objects in virtual memory backed by an unlinked file on disk with `mmap`, relying on the kernel to handle paging as parts of the file are being accessed.

 This implies that sufficient *virtual* memory needs to be available to accomodate the file size in addition to any memory Varnish requires